Starting in 1983, the Life Extension Foundation® warned of dangers associated with commercial multivitamin/mineral formulas.

 When vitamin A supplements are given to children with low vitamin A status, the children have far fewer infections.30 When children hospitalized with pneumonia were given higher doses of preformed vitamin A, however, it worsened the clinical course, suggesting that the vitamin should not be given unless there is clinical evidence of deficiency (or concurrent measles infection).31

-While vitamin A is critical in regulating cellular proliferation—and thus helping to protect against malignant diseases—when taken in excess amounts, preformed vitamin A may suppress the even more important anticancer effects of vitamin D.32
+While vitamin A is critical in regulating cellular proliferation—and thus helping to protect against malignant diseases—when taken in excess amounts, preformed vitamin A can suppress the even more important anti-cancer effects of vitamin D. 32

 If it were not for the fundamental flaws in the Iowa Women’s Health Study, the excess vitamin A and insufficient vitamin D could be the reason that multivitamin/mineral supplements failed to reduce mortality.